idestis/feathr-cli/README.md

 ## Future

 Feathr-cli aims to expand its services to include a new feature in the Self-Sovereign Identity (SSI) space, providing users with the ability to send invoices as Verified Credentials.
 This feature is designed to improve trust and confidence in individual entrepreneurs by allowing them to leverage the benefits of SSI technology.
-By incorporating this new feature, Feathr.io hopes to provide a more secure and reliable invoicing experience for its users.
+By incorporating this new feature, Feathr hopes to provide a more secure and reliable invoicing experience for the users.